jaca230/teststand_daq_manual/docs/odb_config.md

 ## g-2 Modified DAQ Specific ODB Configuration

 Below are some important settings in the ODB for the g-2 modified DAQ.
 This is not a complete description of every setting in the ODB.
-Many settings are artifacts from g-2 that don't serve any purpose anymore.
+Many settings are artifacts from g-2 that don't serve any purpose anymore. **You can find a script that will automatically set all these parameters to their suggested values in `scripts/apply_recommended_ODB_settings.py`**.

 ### Master Frontend ODB settings